kritika2611/Real-Time-Face-Recognition/README.md

 # Real-Time-Face-Recognition
-This is a basic program for facial recognition.
+This is a basic program for real-time facial recognition using web-cam.
 It is build by using open-CV and Haarcascade.